Katwal-77/Bisection-Algorithm/README.md

    jupyter notebook
    ```
 4. Open `Bisection_Algo.ipynb` to view and run the implementation
+## Or If you don't want to dowanload jupyter notebook on your system
+1.you can copy the `Bisection_Algo.ipynb` ,then paste in colab.research

 ## Usage
 1. Run the Jupyter Notebook to see the implementation and visualizations